Kernel-based active subspaces with application to computational fluid dynamics parametric problems using the discontinuous Galerkin method: Kernel-based Active Subspaces extension

 where $C$ is a constant, $\alpha$ is an hyperparameter to be tuned, and $W \in \mathcal{M} (D, m)$ is, as before, a matrix whose rows are sampled from a probability distribution on $\R^m$.

 Other choices involve the use of Deep Neural Networks to learn the profile $h$ and the projection function $P_r$ of the ridge approximation problem~\cite{tripathy2019deep}.

-The tuning of the hyperparameters of the spectral measure chosen is the most computationally expensive part of the procedure.
-It consists in a global optimization problem where the dimension of the domain can vary between $1$ and the dimension of the input space $m$.
+The tuning of the hyperparameters of the spectral measure consists in a global optimization problem where the dimension of the domain can vary between $1$ and the dimension of the input space $m$.
 The object function to optimize is the relative root mean square error (RRMSE)

 where $T_{\text{test}}=(t_{i})_{i\in \{1, \dots, N\}}$ are the predictions obtained from the response surface built with KAS and associated to the test set, $Y_{\text{test}}=(y_{i})_{i\in \{1, \dots, N\}}$ are the targets associated to the test set, and $\Bar{y}$ is the mean value of the targets.
-We implemented a logarithmic grid-search~\ref{algo: tuning} making use of the SciPy library~\cite{2020SciPy-NMeth}.
+We implemented a logarithmic grid-search\RC{, see Algorithm~\ref{algo: tuning},} making use of the SciPy library~\cite{2020SciPy-NMeth}.
 Another choice could be Bayesian stochastic optimization implemented in the open-source library GPyOpt~\cite{gpyopt2016}.